opconWizard/opcon-docs/docs/job-types/zos.md

 DATE CARD AB.22412/15/02 /\* TODAYS DATE IN COL 17 -- MM/DD/YY \*/

-The following is an example of [incorrectly]{.ul} padding the override:
+The following is an example of incorrectly padding the override:
 DATE CARD AB.224\@DATE /\* TODAYS DATE IN COL 17 - MM/DD/YY \*/

 Becomes: